ExObsSim/ExoRad2-public/README.md

 ## Run
 Once Exorad is installed in your system you can run it from console.
-Run `exorad -help` to read the list of accepted keywords.
+Run `exorad --help` to read the list of accepted keywords.

 An example to ExoRad is provide in the `ExoRad2/examples` folder.
 From the `ExoRad2` directory you can try